zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 So, if someone says, “Well, you can’t criticize the  government,” you can say, “Well, yes, I can.
 It’s a free country.”
 “Free” her e relates to freedom, not to the idea that something doesn’t cost any money.
 We some times use this expression jokingly, or in a way that indicates to another per son that he can do whatever he wants – he doesn’t need your permission or approval  to do what he wants.

 So, if someone says, “Well, I’m going to go down to  the beach and sit in the sun all day, even though I may get burned,” you can say , “Well, it’s a free country.
 Go ahead.”
 There’s a little bit of the idea there that  you don’t agree with that or you don’t think that’s a good idea.
 You might even thin k it’s a stupid idea, but you say it to the person as a way of saying, “Well, if that ’s your choice, then go ahead and do that.”
-Here, Carl is using the phrase more to sa y that he has a right to do this.
+Here, Carl is using the phrase more to say that he has a right to do this.
 The security officer says that he does not have a r ight.
 She says, “Not on private property.”

 “Private property” is land or a building that belon gs to someone other than the government.
 If it belongs to the government, it wou ld be public property.
 The security officer says that Carl has no right to sta nd on private property unless he has permission.
 Then she turns to, or looks at, ano ther security officer by the name of Jim and says, “Jim, could you please escort  this gentleman off the premises.”
 “To escort” (escort) means to go with so meone, “to accompany” someone, we might say.
 “Off the premises” (premises ) means away from this particular area, away from this particular location .